hyperledger/bevel/docs/source/example/supplychain.md

 They are responsible for creating the helm release files for the platform specfic rest service, the nodejs api abstraction layer, and the front end.

-Jenkinsfiles have also been provided to automate the execution of these playbooks and other additional steps:

-* buildFrontendImages.jenkinsfile - Build images for frontend and pushes to the desired container repository
-* buildImages.Jenkinsfile - Build images for rest server and nodejs application
-* deployChaincode.Jenkinsfile or deployCorDapps.Jenkinsfile - Follows the necessary steps to deploy the platforms smartcontracts to the existing network
-* deployApp.Jenkinsfile - Uses ansible playbooks to create helm releases which GitOps uses to deploy the rest server, nodejs app, and frontend images.

-The jenkins pipelines can automate the execution of the ansible playbooks as well as pass in any values that are not to be hardcoded in the network.yaml file

 ### Generating QR code
 Products and containers are identified by their QR code.
 These codes need to be generated for interacting with products and contianers.
 A module for generating QR is provided along with this sample.
 The QR generating module can be found on the location:
 ```